mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 ## simple file system

 Let's talk about a little file system briefly.
 This is what file system looks like below.
-This picture may be in your computer, or a server (just like you login into the computer in the lab.)
+This picture may be in your computer, or a server (just like you login into the computer in the lab).

 ![fs-layout](https://cloud.githubusercontent.com/assets/9039778/5335933/7a337768-7e68-11e4-9288-d82c3f90ba52.png)